-When you are trying to awaken and tone your throat chakra, your yoga practice can be your friend.
-Focus on poses that bend and flex the neck.
-Sarvangasana (Shoulderstand) and Halasana (Plough Pose) compress the front of the throat.
-Bhujangasana (Cobra), Adho Mukha Svanasana (Upward Facing Dog), Marjaryasana/Bitilasana (Cat/Cow), and Matsyasana (Fish) stretch the neck.
+When you are trying to awaken and tone your throat chakra, focus on poses that work the neck.
+Sarvangasana (Shoulderstand) and Halasana (Plow Pose) compress the front of the throat.
+Bhujangasana (Cobra), Adho Mukha Svanasana (Upward-Facing Dog Pose), Marjaryasana/Bitilasana (Cat/Cow), and Matsyasana (Fish) stretch the neck.

 Be careful not to crane the neck forward in standing or upright seated poses.
 This disconnects heart from head, says Kristin Leal.
 Keep the chin very slightly pulled back and sit or stand erect.